 According to Rousseau, babbling is a universal language common to all children; they all speak the same language—a universal language.
 However, who are their primary interlocutors?
 Nurses.
 This proto-language, however, spoken by proto-mothers who are also post-mothers, is not an obscure or unintelligible language.
 On the contrary, it is the most comprehensible language, provided one can decode its signs.
 The Tower of Babel collapses before the power of babbling.
 What classically is considered parts of language that do not make sense when existing in isolation become the parts of a meaningful language.

-In On Interpretation, Aristotle defines language in the following way: He uses the word ὄνομα (translated as name) to signify a linguistic unit, which in modern terms we call a grammatical unit of meaning (signifier), in these terms: “A name is a spoken sound significant by convention, without time, none of whose parts is significant in separation (43).
+In On Interpretation, Aristotle defines language in the following way: He uses the word ὄνομα (translated as name) to signify a linguistic unit, which in modern terms we call a grammatical unit of meaning (signifier) in these terms: “A name is a spoken sound significant by convention, without time, none of whose parts is significant in separation” (43).
 Each constituent sound of a word makes sense only within the word as a whole.
 Moreover, he uses a counterexample to illustrate his point: “For in ‘Whitfield’ the ‘field’ does not signify anything in its own right, as it does in the phrase ‘white field’.
 Not that it is the same with complex names as with simple ones: in the latter the part is in no way significant, in the former it has some force but is not significant of anything in separation (…)” (44).
 Aristotle underlines that a “name” cannot be reduced to its parts without revealing that the part is meaningful in itself.
 In the compound name, the signifier can be broken up into its constituent parts.
 Can we say the same thing about etymological practices, which consider the different parts of “names”?

 Furthermore, this Aristotelian definition of a “name” highlights the fact that language unfolds outside of time, meaning that a word possesses stable meaning between individuals.
 Later, the language of babbling infants must be forgotten, or at least that is what we tend to believe.
 Rousseau shows us that this is not the case.
 The nurse is the guardian of this lost language.
 Indeed, it is not forgotten because nurses continue to speak it to the children in their care year after year.
 Moreover, far from being forgotten, this language exists in our present under new guises.